OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesTuesday.md

 The Carpentries has a page of friend organisations, OpenDreamKit could be listed there.

-Alex: https://software-carpentry.org/join/projects/ lists GAP already (submitted by me).
+Olexandr: https://software-carpentry.org/join/projects/ lists GAP already (submitted by me).
 I will suggest adding OpenDreamKit there.

 (R3): Why only twitter?
 What about Linkdn?